llm-bible/llm-bible.github.io/_publications/li2022modeling.markdown

 bibkey: li2022modeling
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2203.02986"}
-tags: ['Agentic', 'Multimodal Models', 'Training Techniques', 'Model Architecture', 'Pretraining Methods', 'Transformer']
+tags: ['Transformer', 'Agentic', 'Model Architecture', 'Training Techniques', 'Pretraining Methods', 'Multimodal Models']
 ---
 Visual dialog is a vision-language task where an agent needs to answer a series of questions grounded in an image based on the understanding of the